 Are you a real estate investor?
 Chances are you either use an umbrella insurance policy or an LLC to protect yourself from liabilities concerning your property.
-There are however, certain situations one can be more beneficial than the other.
+There are, however, certain situations one can be more beneficial than the other.

-Let's say you have pool insurance with $100K of liability coverage and business general liability insurance of $500K, then a $1M umbrella policy is going to give you $1.1M of pool liability coverage and $1.5M of general business liability coverage.
+Let's say you have pool insurance under your homeowners or landlord policy with $100,000 of liability coverage and business general liability insurance of $500,000.
+Then, you also have a $1 million umbrella policy that could give you $1.1M of pool liability coverage and $1.5 million of general business liability coverage.

 An umbrella policy doesn't cover any additional areas of liability or risk.
 It only adds more coverage to your existing coverage.
 The umbrella policy isn't as great of an asset protection tool as its name implies after all.